notAperson535/OneClick-macOS-Simple-KVM/README.md

 2. After running the above command, add `macOS.qcow2` as storage in the properties of the newly added entry for VM.

 ## Step 2b (Headless Systems)
 If you're using a cloud-based/headless system, you can use `headless.sh` to set up a quick VNC instance.
-Settings are defined through variables as seen in the following example.
 VNC will start on port `5900` by default.
 ```
-HEADLESS=1 MEM=1G CPUS=2 SYSTEM_DISK=MyDisk.qcow2 ./headless.sh
+./headless.sh
 ```

 ## You're done!